 - Qualify as low income (limited exceptions possible)

-What will be expected of me if I enroll in AHEC’s WIOA Youth Program?
+What will be expected of me if I enroll in SC AHEC’s WIOA Youth Program?

-- Meet monthly with your AHEC Career Counselor and commit to ongoing, regular communication
+- Meet monthly with your SC AHEC Career Counselor and commit to ongoing, regular communication

 - Commit 40 hours towards educational/professional development work in a calendar year outside your regular school work